Canal 10 (Uruguay): Antenna

-Channel 10's transmitting antenna, measuring 187 meters in height, is called the Saeta tower.
-It was built and inaugurated some time after the channel moved to its current address.
+Channel 10's transmitting antenna, measuring 187 meters in height, is called the Saeta Tower.
+It was built and inaugurated sometime after the channel moved to its current address.
 It stems from the idea and subsequent efforts of Milton Fontaina.
-Today it is the highest structure in Montevideo, and can be seen from many parts of the city.
+Today it is the highest structure in Montevideo and can be seen from many parts of the city.
 Over the past 5 years, Channel 12, of Uruguay, rent a portion of the antenna to transmit their programming.

 Logo

-In 1972, the channel adopted a new logo depicting the number 10 surrounded by a CRT shape, with the number 1 depicting an arrow, and the number 0 identical to the American network CBS Eye logo.
+In 1970, the channel adopted a new logo depicting the number 10 surrounded by a CRT shape, with the number 1 depicting an arrow, and the number 0 identical to the American network CBS Eye logo.
 A blue background was used with the advent of color television.
 In 1992, the central sphere of the 0 became colorized.
 In 2002, the arrow 1 was removed, and the Uruguayan flag was adopted as background.
-The logo was last modified in 2006, with the chromed contour removed and the background chanced back to blue.
+The logo was last modified in 2006, with the chromed contour removed and the background changed back to blue.

 Film

-In the year 2006 the channel signed a contract with film companies: Warner Brothers, 20th Century Fox, Paramount and Dreamworks, to transmit the most recent releases of these film companies.
+In the year 2006 the channel signed a contract with film companies: Warner Brothers, 20th Century Fox, Paramount, and DreamWorks, to transmit the most recent releases of these film companies.
 These releases are already being cast in "Film Festival", a program that airs Monday at 9:00 pm.
 A person specializing in film on Channel 10 is Jackie Rodriguez Stratta, for many years in Saeta.